capital-G/supercollider-wiki/Home.md

 * [C++ formatting instructions](https://github.com/supercollider/supercollider/wiki/Cpp-formatting-instructions)
 * [Unit Testing Guide](https://github.com/supercollider/supercollider/wiki/Unit-Testing-Guide)

 Sorry if the project documentation is a little bit disorderly — it's always a work in progress.
-If you ever run into confusion or need help, you are always free to ask.
+Don't feel like you need to understand all of this before contributing!
+We are happy to help guide you through your first contributions.
+If you run into confusion or need help, you are always welcome to ask.